• Free Shipping For Product Orders Over $99!

 What Is Canine Osteosarcoma?

 Osteosarcoma is by far the most common bone cancer in dogs.
-It is most commonly found in large-breed dogs and usually occurs in middle-aged or elderly dogs, but it can occur in a dog of any age.
+It is most primarily found in large-breed dogs and usually occurs in middle-aged or elderly dogs, but it can occur in a dog of any age.

 Tumors start deep inside the bone and grow from the inside out.
 Lameness and swelling increase as the healthy bone is destroyed.
 Most osteosarcomas in dogs are above the front knee or below the hind knee.
 Osteosarcoma on the limbs is called appendicular osteosarcoma.
 It is almost always a highly aggressive form of malignant cancer in dogs.
 Due to the aggressive nature of this disease, it metastasizes very rapidly, causing curative treatment to usually involve surgical removal of the tumor followed by chemotherapy.
 Canine osteosarcoma can also affect the jaws, ribs, skull or spine, but these axial sarcoma tumors tend to be slower-growing than the appendicular form.